LeanerCloud/AutoSpotting/README.md

 The source code is and will always be open source, so you can build and run it yourself, see how it works and even enhance it if you want.

-But if you want to conveniently get started within minutes without setting up a build environment or any additional infrastructure, we have proprietary pre-built binaries that will save you significant amounts of time and effort.
+But if you want to conveniently get started or update within minutes without setting up and maintaining a build environment or any additional infrastructure, we have proprietary pre-built binaries that will save you significant amounts of time and effort.

-These are free of charge for individuals, non-profits and companies significantly supporting the development of the open source code.
-Other companies can use them free of charge for up to 14 days, but will need to purchase a license in order to legally use them for longer time.
+These are free of charge for individuals and non-profits.
+Companies can use them free of charge for up to 14 days, but will need to purchase a license in order to legally use them for longer time.

+Companies supporting the development of the open source code can use it free of charge for a year since their latest contribution to the project.

-The license costs $50 monthly for each AWS account and can be paid through [Patreon](https://www.patreon.com/bePatron?c=979085).
+The license costs $40 monthly for each AWS account and can be paid through [Patreon](https://www.patreon.com/bePatron?c=979085).

 This income motivates the main author to allocate a proportional amount